 Atmospheric and Planetary Chemistry

 We seek to understand the vital resource that is our atmosphere, which is essential for a sustainable future.
 Amongst other things, atmospheric chemistry influences air quality, human health, and climate change, and hence the future of our planet.
 Missions to other planets and moons in our solar system are revealing how extraordinarily diverse atmospheres have developed, which in turn helps to understand the evolution of our own atmosphere.
-Evermore detailed astronomical observations point to the complexity of chemistry in stellar environments.
+Evermore detailed astronomical observations point to the complexity of chemistry in stellar environments, for example using the ALMA array radio-telescope and space-borne JWST infrared telescope.

 We’re also developing a strong research programme into chemistry relevant to other planets in the solar system, to newly discovered exoplanets and the regions between stars.
 Our links to instrument manufacturers, government departments and a wide range of international collaborators are very strong.